blasztf/VLOVE/README.md

 + To save some post (up to 5 post) on fanboard, so if you ask a question in fanboard you can be notified too with V Board.
 + To translate any post from fanboard (Experimental).

+Changelog version 1.1.0:
++ Now, V Saver can save video from ch plus (although it's still experimental, but YAY).

 And many more (if this app used by many people, hehehehehehehehe).

 Upcoming feature:
-+ Add function to save video from CH+ (ofc you must login first, hehehe) with V Saver.
-+ Open a saved post with VLIVE app, not a browser.
+- Open a saved post with VLIVE app, not a browser.
-+ Play video with VLIVE player, not a native video player (hopefully it can be achieved).
+- Play video with VLIVE player, not a native video player (hopefully it can be achieved).